roed314/FiniteGroups/ProposedSchema.md

 Column         | Type       | Notes
 ---------------|------------|------
-label          | text       | `N.i.j` where `N.i` is the label for the group, and `j` is an enumeration of characters. atlas_label   | text        | Label in the Atlas of Finite Groups (see AtlasLabelsOfIrreducibles) group          | text       | LMFDB label for the group (domain of the homomorphism to GL_n(C)) dim            | smallint   | dimension of the representation which          | smallint   | `j`, a 1-based ordering of characters of this group (agrees with GAP?) kernel         | integer    | The subgroup label for the kernel of this character image          | text       | The label for the image as a subgroup of GL_n(C)
+label          | text       | `N.i.j` where `N.i` is the label for the group, and `j` is an enumeration of characters. atlas_label    | text       | Label in the Atlas of Finite Groups (see AtlasLabelsOfIrreducibles) group          | text       | LMFDB label for the group (domain of the homomorphism to GL_n(C)) dim            | smallint   | dimension of the representation which          | smallint   | `j`, a 1-based ordering of characters of this group (agrees with GAP?) kernel         | integer    | The subgroup label for the kernel of this character faithful       | boolean    | Whether the corresponding homomorphism is injective image          | text       | The label for the image as a subgroup of GL_n(C)